 If you ever encounter this problem in your travels, tell the caller that you will come down to the front desk to clear up any problems.
 Then, go to the front desk and ask if there was a problem.
 If there was none, inform the manager of the hotel that someone acting like a front desk employee called to scam you of your credit card information.

-However, that this policy is widespread doesn’t mean every hotel in existence observes it or that a particularly charming scam artist couldn’t occasionally succeed in wheedling a gullible hotel switchboard operator into putting through a call on the basis of a bare room number and nothing else.
-Also, some hotels allow guests to direct dial to other rooms, which means a con artist who took up residence in such an establishment could potentially run this fraud on others staying there.
+However, the advice about not giving out one’s credit card information to anyone who telephones to ask for it is always worth heeding.
+The fact that a protective outside call policy may be fairly standard throughout the hotel industry doesn’t necessarily mean that every hotel in existence observes it or that a particularly charming scam artist couldn’t occasionally succeed in wheedling a gullible hotel switchboard operator into putting through a call on the basis of a bare room number and nothing else.
+Also, some hotels allow guests to direct dial to other rooms, which means a con artist who took up residence in such an establishment could potentially run this fraud on others staying there by simply placing calls from his room rather than an outside line.
 It is therefore a good idea to always be mindful of the potential for fraud and to make it your own personal policy to never give out credit card information to anyone who calls asking for it, no matter who that person claims to be.
 In the case of hotel stays, that means not providing such information to the caller, but rather making a trip down to the front desk, or at the very least placing your own call to that facility to ask if there’s a problem with your card.